Rebecca is an experienced traveller who has lived in Georgia since October 2020. She is still finding her feet as an outdoor enthusiast.

 Visiting Borjomi as a Novice Hiker

-Borjomi, in central Georgia. is a popular destination, but a trip to Borjomi is not complete without exploring the landscape.
+Borjomi, located in central Georgia, is a popular destination.
+A trip there is not complete without exploring the landscape.
 For the experienced among us, opportunities for hiking, rafting and off-roading abound, but what about those of us who are just starting out in this wonderful world of adventure?
 Fortunately there are some hikes suitable for the novice hiker.
 In this article, I will tell you about three hikes that can be done in less than a day and are suitable for beginners.

 1. National Park Information Trail at Borjomi-Kharagauli National Park

 This is the shortest route within the National Park and makes for a brilliant half-day hike.
-The trail begins at the administration building ("A" on the map below) which is about 30 minutes' walk out of town along the main road.
+The trail begins at the administration building ("A" on the map below) which is about a 30-minute walk out of town along the main road.
 It is not a tiring walk, but you may want to arrange a lift to save your legs.